An Introduction (or: What I Know of Me so Far)

 The name matters not, but they call me Funnybone.
 (If they call at all.)
 A willing prisoner of an insatiable appetite for escapism, I’m a man (he/him/they/she/her/tree) out of step with his time, an analog relic in a digital world, living a vow of voluntary minimalism and simplicity in an unduly complex, human-centric Orwellian landscape--whatever all that means.

-I’m a remorsefully divorced soloist, terminally and reluctantly single, forever decathecting from others.
-A tri-polar anomic, living out of a backpack (it’s tight inside one).
+I’m half Czech (the top half) and 100% ugly.
+A remorsefully divorced soloist.
+(I wasn’t the man I vowed to be.)
+I’m terminally and reluctantly single, forever decathecting from others.
+A tri-polar anomic, living out of a backpack.
+(It’s tight inside one.)
 I sleep where I can, hoping to see what I can before my shell’s expiration date.
 An only child…with four siblings.
 Damaged goods.
 A proud underachiever/idler and prouder tax evader.
 A has-been athlete dealing with sport’s afterlife.
 A poor elitist.
 An aspiring rock star.
 An off-duty Americano, with no formal education.
 An incurable overthinker with no OFF switch.
 A lost soul, and maybe a lost cause.
 Never been counted in a census; I’m a nobody and nobody cares.

 This dusty corner of the World Wide Cobweb shall be my log crossing the Appalachian Trail, a sort-of adventure scrapbook.
 Pabulum, mental masturbation, brain flatulence.
-Oh, yeah: I’ve decided to have a go at the AT.
+Oh, yeah: I’ve decided to exchange society’s serious nonsense for a lighter-hearted nonsense; I’ve decided to have a go at the AT.
 I’m full of bad ideas.

 Having survived abortion, I was handed down the recycled, real-world name of Charles, free man.
 It’s a lame name, but it was forced upon me by people much bigger than me at the time.
 I was dubbed Funnybone in the early aughts, on the Best Crest.
 That was my maiden long-haul hike, a decade before Wild began to pummel the path; it pays to be early.
-I liked trail life--there’s time enough to observe the details--and I’ve walked ever since.
+I loved trail life--there’s time enough to observe the details--and I’ve been nature drunk and high ever since.
 (Your first thru-hike lasts the rest of your life.
 And one great hike deserves another.
 Everything in moderation, except walking.)
 I tolerated the moniker enough to keep it.
 If it matters, THIS is how ‘twas bestowed.

 If it continues to matter, I’ve kept a couple of online accounts of previous travel adventures.
 They can be found here: